dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 between “very very obsessive” and an all-caps “OBSESSIVE”.

 Here is an example of steering Amalia to be more and less obsessive (than she currently is).
-A more obsessive Amalia is more physically intimate and extremely relentless in her love for the user compared to “prompt only Amalia”.
+A more obsessive Amalia ("prompt + control") is more physically intimate and extremely relentless in her love for the user compared to “prompt only Amalia”.

 ![](images_blogpost_1/image1_amalia_obsessive.png)